-Students take a total of 13 courses (10 credits).
+Students take a total of 12 courses (10 credits).
 Ten are required core courses (described below), and the remaining three are electives.
 See the program schedule page for full sequence.
+Review all Brown course offerings on Brown's website, Courses@Brown.

 Summer Sequence 1